ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 This method presumes the existence of a logical "task author" (written as "Author" hereafter) who is capable of pushing configurations to Clients.
-All parameters required by downstream entities (the Aggregators and Collector) are carried by HTTP headers piggy-backed on the protocol flow.
+All parameters required by downstream entities (the Aggregators) are carried by HTTP headers piggy-backed on the protocol flow.

 This mechanism is designed with the same security and privacy considerations of the core DAP protocol.
 The Author is not regarded as a trusted third party: it